PowerShell/DscResources/StyleGuidelines.md

 Named parameters help other developers who are unfamiliar with your code to better understand it.

 When calling a function with many long parameters, use parameter splatting.
+If splatting is used, then all the parameters should be in the splat.
 More help on splatting can be found in the article [About Splatting](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting).